Home > Cincinnati OVI Lawyer > Second Offense DUI Lawyer in Cincinnati, Ohio

 Facing an OVI for the second time in Ohio means harsher penalties and much less sympathy for your actions.
 However, you can overcome these challenges with a skilled attorney and move on with your life.
 But being hands-on, informed, and working closely with legal professionals is crucial.

 Whether it’s your first DUI or not, you’re likely worried.
 The best thing to do is to call the experienced Cincinnati DUI lawyers with Luftman, Heck & Associates.
-Attorneys Brad Groene and Juliea Crumes have had considerable success dealing with repeat OVI charges and a track record for resolving subsequent DUI charges favorably.
+Attorney Brad Groene has had considerable success dealing with repeat OVI charges and a track record for resolving subsequent DUI charges favorably.

 Contact LHA at (513) 338-1890 for a free and confidential consultation to get started.